apollographql/react-apollo/README.md

 npm install apollo-boost react-apollo graphql-tag graphql --save

 # installing each piece independently
-npm install apollo-client apollo-cache-inmemory apollo-link-http react-apollo graphql-tag graphql ---save
+npm install apollo-client apollo-cache-inmemory apollo-link-http react-apollo graphql-tag graphql --save
 ```

-[apollo-boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost)  is a zero-config way to start using Apollo Client.
+[apollo-boost](https://github.com/apollographql/apollo-client/tree/master/packages/apollo-boost) is a minimal config way to start using Apollo Client.
 It includes some sensible defaults, such as `InMemoryCache` and `HttpLink`.

 That’s it!
 You may now use React Apollo in any of your React environments.